UK Transition

 What actions should your business take?

-Your business will have to make a number of changes to ensure continued flow of people, data, goods and services between the UK and the EU.
+Your business should make a number of changes to ensure continued flow of people, data, goods and services between the UK and the EU.

 These actions are required for Oxfordshire businesses: